Use YAML anchoring with multi-file configuration for modular, reusable configurations.

 - Keep your main config file clean and simple

-reference files must end with base file name like *-config.yaml
+reference files must end with base file name like *-config.yaml.
+If your base file is config.yaml, your secondary files must be named server-config.yaml or frontend-config.yaml.

 Define a reusable configuration block with a name.